 Learn About Employees Posting on Facebook

-In a groundbreaking legal action regarding employees online postings, the National Labor Relations Board (NLRB), the federal agency that investigates unfair labor practice allegations, has filed a complaint against a company that fired a worker because of what she posted on Facebook.
+In groundbreaking legal action (2010) regarding employees' online postings, the National Labor Relations Board (NLRB), the federal agency that investigates unfair labor practice allegations, filed a complaint against a company that fired a worker because of what she posted on Facebook.